Sullurupeta revenue division

 Sullurupeta revenue division is an administrative division in the Tirupati district of the Indian state of Andhra Pradesh.
-It is one of the four revenue divisions in the district and comprises nine mandals.
+It is one of the three revenue divisions in the district and comprises eleven mandals.
 The division was part of Nellore district and was made a part of the newly formed Tirupati district on 4 April 2022.

 Administration

-The revenue division comprises nine mandals: Buchinaidu Kandriga, Doravarisatram, Naidupeta, Ozili, Pellakur, Satyavedu, Sullurpeta, Tada and Varadaiahpalem.
+The revenue division comprises eleven mandals: Buchinaidu Kandriga, Chittamur, Doravarisatram, Naidupeta, Ozili, Pellakur, Satyavedu, Sullurpeta, Tada, Vakadu and Varadaiahpalem.